 When you see the AQ indicators, a student who has ability to control the response in studying is more resilient and not easily discouraged.
 It is associated with aspects of process control in student's own thinking.
 If students are able to think about the process of thinking, then they will understand the nature of difficulty in learning mathematics and what they had planned to overcome these difficulties.
-In other words, students need to get used to control thinking about thinking (Amir MZ and Wahyudin, 2016).
+In other words, students need to get used to control thinking process called metacognition.
+Metacognition is defined as awareness of thinking about thinking (Amir MZ and Wahyudin, 2016).
 This is in accord with opinion of Schoenfeld (1992) in Gartmann and Freiberg (2012) that metacognition is a habit in controlling the process of cognitive behavior, control or self-monitoring of one's thought processes.